Introduction »

 to construct a default registry instance.

-TimeZoneRegistry
+TimeZoneRegistry implementation

-by sub-classing the TimeZoneRegistyFactory
+by sub-classing the TimeZoneRegistyFactory class and

 specifying the following system property: